NavinGitHub04/HRMS-PROJECT/README.md

+Human Capital Management (HCM) System
-This is a full-stack Human Capital Management (HCM) system developed using React for the frontend and Node.js, Express, and MySQL for the backend.
-The project focuses on implementing core CRUD (Create, Read, Update, Delete) operations to manage employee data.
+This is a comprehensive full-stack Human Capital Management (HCM) application designed to manage various organizational structures and workforce elements.
+Built with React on the frontend and Node.js, Express.js, and MySQL on the backend, the system supports essential CRUD (Create, Read, Update, Delete) operations across multiple interconnected modules.

-Frontend: React, Axios, TailwindCSS, JavaScript (ES6 Modules)

-Backend: Node.js, Express.js, MySQL